Published 28 January 2018 ● Last Updated on 23 September 2022

 And as you enjoy the newly empty space – do remember that the best way to declutter is to not create clutter in the first place!
 Do your bit by leading an eco-friendly lifestyle – buy only what you need from brands that are kind to our planet.

-[Editor’s note: We will attempt to keep this list updated, do check with the recipient organizations on whether they are accepting the item you want to donate -a few of them face capacity constraints on and off.]
+[Editor’s note: This article was updated in September 2020.
+However, do check with the recipient organizations on whether they are accepting the item you want to donate -a few of them face capacity constraints on and off.]

 And then of course, there’s H&M’s recycling programme.
 Visit any of H&M’s stores- they have collection boxes near the payment counter and each bag you drop off earns you a 15% discount voucher.
 They accept home textiles and damaged unwearable clothes too.
 Clothes are sorted depending on whether they can be re-worn (and hence re-sold), reused (converted into cleaning cloth, etc) or recycled (converted back to fibre and used for insulation).